rsubtil/controller_icons/DOCS.md

 # Adding/removing controller icons

-To remove controller icons you don't want to use, simply delete those files/folders from `res://addons/controller_icons/assets`.
+To remove controller icons you don't want to use, delete those files/folders from `res://addons/controller_icons/assets`.
+You might need to create a custom mapper in order to prevent the addon from trying to use deleted icons.
+For more information, refer to [Changing controller mapper](#changing-controller-mapper).

-To add or change controller icons, while you could do so directly in the `assets` folder, it's better to set a custom folder for different assets.

-Set the `Custom Asset Dir` field from [Settings]() to your custom icons folder.
-It needs to have a similar structure to the existing assets folder.
+To add or change controller icons, while you can do it directly in the `assets` folder, you can intead set a custom folder for different assets.
+When set, the addon will look for icons in that folder first, and if not found, fallback to the default assets folder.
+Do to this, set the `Custom Asset Dir` field from [Settings](#settings) to your custom icons folder.
+It needs to have a similar structure to the addon's assets folder.

 # Changing controller mapper

-The default mapper maps generic joypad paths to a bunch of popular controllers available.
-However, you may wish to override this mapping process.
+The default mapper script maps generic joypad paths to a lot of popular controllers available.
+However, you may need to override how this mapping process works.

 You can do so by creating a script which extends `ControllerMapper`: